Dyre Vaa

 Dyre Vaa (19 January 1903 – 11 May 1980) was a Norwegian sculptor and painter.

 Background

-He was born in Kviteseid, Telemark, and later lived and worked in Rauland.
+He was born in Kviteseid Municipality in Telemark, and later lived and worked in Rauland Municipality.
 He was the son of Tor Aanundsson Vaa (1864–1928) and Anne Marie Roholt (1866–1947).
 Vaa grew up the youngest of five siblings in a wealthy home.
 His father was one of the largest forest owners in Telemark.
 He graduated artium at Kristiania Cathedral School in 1920.
 Vaa studied at the Norwegian National Academy of Craft and Art Industry and at Norwegian National Academy of Fine Arts from 1922 to 1923, under Wilhelm Rasmussen, and later traveled to Spain, Greece and Italy for studies.

 Career

 In 1925, his first important work was a portrait of Minister of Education Ivar Peterson Tveiten (bronze.
 National Gallery of Norway).

 In 1932, Vaa sculptures, paintings and drawings first appeared in Kunstnernes Hus.
 He served as chairman of the Norwegian Sculptor Association (Norsk Billedhuggerforening) from 1960 to 1962.
 He continued to work until health problems from the mid-1970s.